“A newspaper is a business out to make money through advertising revenue.

 That is predicated on its circulation and you know what the circulation depends on. …”

-Ryan Holiday’s book Trust Me, I’m Lying: Confessions of a Media Manipulator, offers a penetrating look behind the incentives of media.
-Holiday is a practitioner of the dark arts of media manipulation.
+Ryan Holiday's book Trust Me, I'm Lying: Confessions of a Media Manipulator, offers a penetrating look at the incentives of media.

 “Usually, it is a simple hustle,” Holiday writes.
 “Someone pays me, I manufacture a story for them, and we trade it up the chain — from a tiny blog to Gawker to a website of a local news network to the Huffington Post to the major newspapers to cable news and back again, until the unreal becomes real.
 Sometimes I start by planting a story.
 Sometimes I put out a press release or ask a friend to break a story on their blog.
 Sometimes I ‘leak’ a document.
 Sometimes I fabricate a document and leak that.
 Really, it can be anything, from vandalizing a Wikipedia page to producing an expensive viral video.
 However the play starts, the end is the same: The economics of the Internet are exploited to change public perception — and sell product.”